Bryant Jennings: Jennings vs. Ortiz

 On December 19, 2015, Jennings faced undefeated Cuban heavyweight contender Luis Ortiz, for the WBA interim heavyweight title.
 Jennings lost the fight by technical knockout in the seventh round after he was dropped by a left uppercut from Ortiz, who then continued to land heavy shots before the referee stepped in to stop the fight.

 Comeback

 After not fighting for over a year following the Ortiz loss, Jennings signed with Top Rank.
 Jennings returned to the ring on August 19, 2017, against journeyman Daniel Martz on the undercard of Terence Crawford vs. Julius Indongo.
 He knocked out Martz in the second round.
-He next fought on December 9, 2017, at the Madison Square Garden, on the undercard of Vasyl Lomachenko vs. Guillermo Rigondeaux.
+He next fought on December 9, 2017, at the Madison Square Garden, on the undercard of Vasiliy Lomachenko vs. Guillermo Rigondeaux.
 Where he knocked out Don Haynesworth in three rounds.
 His first fight of 2018 was against Akhror Muralimov on February 16.
 He knocked out Muralimov in the third round.
-Jennings’ next fight took place on April 28, 2018, where he beat Joey Dawejko by unanimous decision over ten rounds.
+Jennings's next fight took place on April 28, 2018, where he beat Joey Dawejko by unanimous decision over ten rounds.